AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-work-proofsfiles/share-proofs-and-files/manage-proof-roles.md

 ![Proof_roles_-_new_proof_page_change_owner_2.png](assets/proof-roles---new-proof-page-change-owner-2-350x185.png)

 Once the proof has been created, it's still possible to change the owner.
-Anyone with edit rights on the proof will be able to change the proof ownership to another user via the Proof details page (see below).
+Anyone with edit rights on the proof will be able to change the proof ownership to another user via the [!UICONTROL Proof details] page (see below).

 The ability to change the Owner of a proof is particularly useful from a workflow management point of view.
-It allows the person responsible for the project to take over the ownership of proofs, giving them edit rights on the proofs and the ability to view them in the My proofs view.
+It allows the person responsible for the project to take over the ownership of proofs, giving them edit rights on the proofs and the ability to view them in the [!UICONTROL My proofs] view.

-To change the Owner of the proof via the [!UICONTROL Proof] details page:
+To change the Owner of the proof via the [!UICONTROL Proof details] page:

-* Click on the Actions menu next to the name of the person you would like to make the Owner&nbsp;
+* Click on the Actions menu next to the name of the person you would like to make the Owner
-* Select [!UICONTROL Make owner] from the drop-down menu.&nbsp;
+* Select [!UICONTROL Make owner] from the drop-down menu.
 * Alternatively, you can click into the [!UICONTROL Owner] field next to the proof image and choose the new Owner from the drop-down displayed.

 Once this is done, the word "Owner" will be displayed next to that person's name.

 >[!NOTE]
 >
->Only a user from the same account or a partner account can be made the owner&nbsp;of a proof.
+>Only a user from the same account or a partner account can be made the owner of a proof.
 A user in a partner account can be made the owner of a proof only when:
 >
 >* There is an existing partner relationship set up between the accounts.
-For more information, see [Partner accounts in [!DNL Workfront] Proof](../../../workfront-proof/wp-acct-admin/partner-accounts/partner-accounts.md).
+For more information, see [Partner accounts in [!DNL Workfront Proof]](../../../workfront-proof/wp-acct-admin/partner-accounts/partner-accounts.md).
->* There are no custom fields on the [!UICONTROL new proof] page.
+>* There are no custom fields on the [!UICONTROL New proof] page.
 >* The proof has not been assigned to a folder.
 >* No tags have been applied to the proof.
 >

-To temporarily delegate proof ownership within [!DNL Workfront] Proof, see [Designating Temporary Proof Owners in [!DNL Workfront] Proof](../../../workfront-proof/wp-getstarted/personal-settings/designate-temp-proof-owners.md).
+To temporarily delegate proof ownership within [!DNL Workfront Proof], see [Designating Temporary Proof Owners in [!DNL Workfront Proof]](../../../workfront-proof/wp-getstarted/personal-settings/designate-temp-proof-owners.md).